X

 If you want ChatGPT to generate text for your resume from scratch, all you have to do is ask.

-4. Use ChatGPT to revamp your own text
+4. Use ChatGPT to revamp your text

 Screenshot by Sabrina Ortiz/ZDNET

-All you have to do is copy and paste your own text and ask ChatGPT to make it better.
+All you have to do is copy and paste your text and ask ChatGPT to make it better.

 Also: The best AI chatbots: ChatGPT and other interesting alternatives to try

 For example, I asked ChatGPT, "Can you make this resume bullet sound better: I write stories about technology".
-Within seconds, it pushed out an elaborate bullet point that incorporated a professional tone and made that simple sentence more complex, as seen by the photo above.
+Within seconds, it pushed out an elaborate bullet point that incorporated a professional tone and made that simple sentence more complex, as seen in the photo above.

 Once you get your result, you can always tell ChatGPT to tweak it further with prompts like, "Make it shorter" or "Can you include [additional details]?".